iasiddiqui/Blog-cms/README.md

 # Blog CMS with Admin Panel

-A simple **Content Management System (CMS)** where users can read blog posts, and administrators can manage blog posts (create, edit, delete).
+This project is a full-stack**Content Management System (CMS)** that allows users to create, edit, and delete blog posts through a simple and responsive interface.
+The CMS includes user authentication, CRUD functionality for blog posts, and a dashboard for managing content.

 ## 🚀 Live Demo